Symbiont-s/joinblurt/README.md

 </Directory>
 ```

-and change 'AllowOverride' to 'All'
+and change 'AllowOverride' to 'All'.

 * Next step will be to enable rewrite module executing